 |Interest Rate (reducing balance)|

-- Bank Account Number, account holders’s name, IFSC code, Branch Name for the purpose of automatically charging the EMI from the bank account
+- Bank account number, account holders’ name, IFSC code, branch name for the purpose of automatically charging the EMI from the bank account.

-- Also note that our field executive will be required to take pictures of the required documents and process the case for approval.
-RTO application needs to be done post sanction/approval of loan.
-We also provide RTO agents who will support the applicant in timely completion of the entire process
+- Also, note that our field executive will take pictures of the required documents, post that he will process the case for approval.
+RTO application needs to be done post sanction/approval of the loan.

 |TABLE OF CONTENTS|